Area51 Project - Mike's 2006 Powertek REV:

 While cleaning and prepping for paint I found a couple of pinhole leaks on the underside of the pipe.

-With no brazing gear or even a 110v Mig welder in stock, I decided to try a quick backyard repair with high heat JB Weld 2 part putty as it received decent reviews online.
+With no brazing gear nor a 110v Mig welder in stock, I decided to try a quick backyard repair with high heat JB Weld two part putty as it received decent reviews online.
 If this doesn't work out I'll probably have to replace the pipe entirely.

 I painted the entire pipe and exposed parts of the muffler with brush on high heat Tremclad paint, using two coats to achieve a nice thick layer of protection that should bond well to the rusty surface.